 How does a shelter seek an exception?

-Any shelter seeking an exception will need to complete a form provided by Best Friends explaining special circumstances surrounding data related to animals who died in their care or were euthanized (e.g., shelters that provide hospice or sanctuary-style care, shelters that accept unusually high numbers of at-risk animals, such as neonatal kittens).
+Any shelter seeking an exception will need to complete a form provided by Best Friends explaining special circumstances surrounding data related to animals who died in their care or were euthanized (e.g., shelters that provide hospice or sanctuary-style care or shelters that accept unusually high numbers of at-risk animals, such as neonatal kittens).

-Does "no-kill" mean that those animal shelters never euthanize a pet, no matter what?
+Does "no-kill" mean that those animal shelters never euthanize a pet no matter what?

 No-kill means healing the animals who can be healed, treating behaviors that can be treated, and prioritizing the safety of both pets and people in our communities.
 When we value those objectives, humane euthanasia is used as a last resort in instances when an animal is deemed too ill or too dangerous for rehabilitation.
 Community safety and quality of life for the animals are guiding principles of the no-kill philosophy and are made possible through animal welfare professionals engaging in best practices and protocols.

 Euthanasia is appropriate when a veterinarian has assessed that there is no chance of recovering an acceptable quality of life for that animal.
 We understand that there may be rare times when forgoing a veterinary assessment is appropriate.
-For instance, when it would be clearly inhumane not to do so immediately (for example, when an animal control officer encounters an animal hit by a vehicle and the animal is clearly suffering and death is imminent) or clearly unsafe (for example, when a dog is in the process of attacking and seriously injuring a person physically and law enforcement intervenes to protect the person).
+For instance, when it would be clearly inhumane not to do so immediately (for example, when an animal services officer encounters an animal hit by a vehicle and the animal is clearly suffering and death is imminent) or clearly unsafe (for example, when a dog is in the process of attacking and seriously injuring a person physically and law enforcement intervenes to protect the person).

 The no-kill philosophy does also acknowledge that euthanasia may be an appropriate choice in rare cases of irremediable canine aggression in which (1) a veterinarian has eliminated medical treatment as a solution; (2) rehabilitation by a specialist in canine behavior has failed; and (3) staff and public safety cannot be reasonably assured, or other management protocols would seriously compromise the pet's quality of life.